Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 Elasticsearch is a document oriented database and does not require you to specify a schema upfront.
 Throw a JSON-document at it, and it will do some educated guessing to infer its type.
 This saves a great deal amount of time in data retrieval, and Elastic Search will also take care of storing your documents such that they are optimized for search and retrieval.
-You can now take advantage of many different queries Elastic Search provides out of the box for analyzing and querying your data.
+You can now take advantage of the various queries provided by Elastic Search for analyzing and querying your data.
 Because I was designing a search engine open to the public, I wanted to ensure that both technical oriented and non-technical oriented users could get the most out of the search.
 The Query String Query is the perfect query for this task.
 Its supports both simple and complex queries, for example, the query:
 ```